flaturtha/CharlieChan/_serials/mr-binglers-murder-maze-part-6.md

 ### House Breaker
 {: .chaptertitle}

-Mr. Bingler hesitated on the street, the blood of some Scottish ancestor rebelling against wasting more money on a taxi ride.
+<span class="firstcharacter">M</span>r.
+Bingler hesitated on the street, the blood of some Scottish ancestor rebelling against wasting more money on a taxi ride.
 He clambered aboard a passing bus, seated himself on a rear seat of the upper deck.

 He knew now what he had to do; he must go to Harvey Wilson and warn him that his partner was preparing to murder him before the night was gone.